celestiaorg/docs/docs/nodes/blobstream-intro.md

 You can learn more about the mechanics behind the Relayer in [ADR 004](https://github.com/celestiaorg/celestia-app/blob/main/docs/architecture/adr-004-qgb-relayer-security.md).

+## Blobstream and data availability committees (DACs)

+### Decentralization and security

+Blobstream is built on Celestia, which uses a CometBFT-based proof-of-stake system.
+An incorrect data availability attestation in this system can be penalized, ensuring validators act in good faith.
+In contrast, data availability committees (DACs), are typically centralized or semi-centralized, relying on a specific set of entities or individuals to vouch for data avaiability.

+### Mechanism of verification

+Blobstream uses data availability attestations, which are Merkle roots of the L2 data, to confirm that the necessary data is present on Celestia.
+When Ethereum's L2 contract updates its state, it checks with Blobstream to confirm that data's presence on Celestia.
+In contrast, a DAC would rely on attestations or confirmations from its permissioned members.

+### Flexibility and scalability

+Blobstream offers high-throughput data availability for Ethereum L2s, striking a balance between scalability and security.
+It isn't bound by Ethereum's gas costs, as Celestia's resource pricing is more byte-focused rather than computation-centric.
+The scalability costs of a DAC would largely hinge on its specific design, but it may not achieve the same balance as Blobstream.

+In summary, both Blobstream and DACs aim to ensure off-chain data availability, but Blobstream offers a more decentralized, secure, and scalable solution compared to the potential centralized nature of DACs.

 ## Setting up the Blobstream

 The following sections in this category presume you have the following setup: